parhamfartoot/BattleShip-Game/README.md

 Battleship
 ===

-A recreation of the world-renowned game, Battleship, using *java*.
+A recreation of the world-renowned game, Battleship, using *Java* and *JavaFX*.

 A player has four ships to strategically place on their side of the game board.
 Players take turns firing shots at the opponent's pins.
 If a ship is placed on that pin, it is recorded as a *hit*.
 Otherwise, it is recorded as a *miss*.
 The objective of the game is to sink all of your opponent's ships.